The Accidental Rule Breaker

-Where did you grow up?
+Beauty Papers: Where did you grow up?

-I grew up in New York City.
+Bob Recine: I grew up in New York City.
 My parents are both immigrants from Rome – they came after World War II.
 I grew up on the Lower East Side, by Canal Street, in the Chinatown area.

-You knew Andy Warhol when you were a young musician.
+BP: You knew Andy Warhol when you were a young musician.
 How did you meet him?

-At that time, you have to realise there were only a few nightclubs that people went to – and he went to all of them.
+BR: At that time, you have to realise there were only a few nightclubs that people went to – and he went to all of them.
 It really wasn’t that abstract to run into Andy in the late ’70s and early ’80s.
 He was a guy about town.
-You always saw him when you went out at night, so eventually we got to know each other.
+You always saw him when you went out at night, so eventually, we got to know each other.

-Back then you were in a band?
+BP: Back then you were in a band?

-I was in a lot of little bands in the punk days as a teenager growing up in that era.
+BR: I was in a lot of little bands in the punk days as a teenager growing up in that era.
 I was a musician from a very young age.
 I’m a classically trained percussionist, starting at five years old.
 My father came to this country as a musician, so I do come from a family of musicians.

-After meeting the famed hairdresser, Jean Louis David, you left New York City for Paris.
+BP: After meeting the famed hairdresser, Jean Louis David, you left New York City for Paris.
 What did this involve when you arrived here in Europe?

-I met Jean Louis David at a chance meeting, going to see Geraldine Stutz at Henri Bendel.
+BR: I met Jean Louis David at a chance meeting, going to see Geraldine Stutz at Henri Bendel.
 Jean Louis was opening his first salon in New York.
-It was the most extravagant and exclusive shop of its time, as was Mr David – so naturally he would open a business here.
+It was the most extravagant and exclusive shop of its time, as was Mr David – so naturally, he would open a business here.
 He thought that I was interesting and I became a hairdresser.
 I went to Paris and discovered gold there – I discovered that the art of hairdressing truly can be an art.
 I had never been to Europe before, so my introduction to Paris was to be as a brainchild hairdresser from New York – and, I have to say, it’s been a wonderful, beautiful, magic journey ever since.

-Coming from New York, with it being grimy and punk, the aesthetic in Paris must have been the complete inverse.
+BP: Coming from New York, with it being grimy and punk, the aesthetic in Paris must have been the complete inverse.

-Well it was… But that was what was so alluring to me: the kind of beautifully historic marble palaces, and the overall eccentricity of France – its ideas and concepts of beauty, love and imagination.
+BR: Well it was… But that was what was so alluring to me: the kind of beautifully historic marble palaces, and the overall eccentricity of France – its ideas and concepts of beauty, love and imagination.
 I fell in love with Paris, and with the art of what hair was.

 I went to Paris and discovered gold there – I discovered that the art of hairdressing truly can be an art

-And how long did you spend there?
+BP: And how long did you spend there?

-Nearly three years, coming back to New York only once a year or so, as I was getting into this whole new way of life.
+BR: Nearly three years, coming back to New York only once a year or so, as I was getting into this whole new way of life.
 I’d been weaned on the punk rock days of New York where it was death before dishonour.
 I found a whole new brightness to creation and design that I wanted to be part of.

-Vogue labelled you the first ‘punk’ hairdresser.
+BP: Vogue labelled you the first ‘punk’ hairdresser.
 Have you always set out to break the rules?

 BR: I think punk is absolutely an attitude.
 If a person has a punk attitude, it always plays with one’s mind.
 I never had any intention of breaking anyone’s rules.
 [Laughs]

-You strike me as someone who does?
+BP: You strike me as someone who does?

-That’s what people say, but that’s not my intention.
+BR: That’s what people say, but that’s not my intention.
 I really don’t go out of my way to break the rules just because they’re the rules.
 That’s the only way that I can answer that.
 I would imagine that it’s different for every person.

-We used the word ‘punk’ when we were writing our manifesto – and I hesitate to use it sometimes because it’s not really about the aesthetic, it’s more the sentiment – and initially this was misunderstood.
+BP: We used the word ‘punk’ when we were writing our manifesto – and I hesitate to use it sometimes because it’s not really about the aesthetic, it’s more the sentiment – and initially this was misunderstood.

-Exactly, and I think anybody who has a punk attitude recognises that right away.
+BR: Exactly, and I think anybody who has a punk attitude recognises that right away.
 We live in an age of information now, where people are afraid to use words because they instantly classify someone – and the internet has this insatiable penchant for classification.
 I also think that people are very confused by multi-talents, as well as things that feel indefinable to them.
 I like the idea of saying ‘punk’.
 But I think it’s a title that is given – and not professed.

-Was there a conflict for you creatively in Paris?
+BP: Was there a conflict for you creatively in Paris?
 Did you challenge the technicality of hair?
 And how did the French teach you the craft on your journey?

-The beauty that I found in Paris was that they were far more attuned to all of the different natures of beauty.
+BR: The beauty that I found in Paris was that they were far more attuned to all of the different natures of beauty.
 In New York, those natures were underground, whereas in Paris, they completely embraced the idea of when I started to put a shoe or some other kind of object on the hair, or, for example, when I used forks to curl hair instead of a regular curling iron.
 That was my wondrous fascination with Paris: it was a place for me to feel comfortable enough to explore these different concepts in beauty, through which I could really alchemise beauty.
 So that ended up being a real magnet with regard to what Paris had to offer me in the very beginning while I was discovering hair to be art.
 Hair is a magic substance – it’s an excretion of the body, of the human being, and an extension of that person’s complete being.

-And when you talk about using forks to curl the hair, was this the start of you really experimenting with the idea of hair as a fabric and challenging using mixed media?
+BP: And when you talk about using forks to curl the hair, was this the start of you really experimenting with the idea of hair as a fabric and challenging using mixed media?
 Editorially speaking, given the convention, was this always part of your DNA as an artist?

-The only thing that was in my DNA, let’s say, was that I wasn’t very conventional.
+BR: The only thing that was in my DNA, let’s say, was that I wasn’t very conventional.
 I feel that, just as with everything else, I have many interests, and I’ve done many different kinds of things with design, sculpture and anything that most people consider ‘machinery’.
 I’ve always considered myself a builder.
 And a builder always has secrets in how he does things and what they mean.
 This is what people pay attention to: the process of creation, and the motive behind creating.

-Magic is a word that crops up in your vocabulary quite a lot – what does it represent to you?
+BP: Magic is a word that crops up in your vocabulary quite a lot – what does it represent to you?

-Magic is a singular thing for each individual – and that’s the beauty and power of this incredible word.
+BR: Magic is a singular thing for each individual – and that’s the beauty and power of this incredible word.
 For me, magic is a reality because it’s giving yourself to something.

-Who do you think has been the most positive influence on your career?
+BP: Who do you think has been the most positive influence on your career?

-They’re all from such a kaleidoscope of places.
+BR: They’re all from such a kaleidoscope of places.
 I have muses in science, in music and in art.
 That said, the people who are closest to me are the ones who probably carry the most influence over my life – in the sense that they make me feel cared for and nurtured and truly part of a blessed system fostering my creativity.

-Your work is mixed media, combining the practice of hair as you manipulate the construction of it, using components that wouldn’t necessarily belong on the head.
+BP: Your work is mixed media, combining the practice of hair as you manipulate the construction of it, using components that wouldn’t necessarily belong on the head.
 How open was the beauty industry to this as an approach when you started?

-The idea of the objects on the head – it’s really who I am as a person.
+BR: The idea of the objects on the head – it’s really who I am as a person.
 I don’t limit myself at any point in time.
 It’s where the magic of geometry, affinities, relations and communications happen.
 I am very open and attuned to that.
 I don’t mean to say things politically or otherwise.
 I just say things that are concerned with the alchemy of beauty.

-The industry is a dichotomy to me and, as artists, we are always boxed in by others so that we might be placed and understood.
+BP: The industry is a dichotomy to me and, as artists, we are always boxed in by others so that we might be placed and understood.
 I struggle with it – I don’t understand why we can’t explore different things.
 There is a need for definition.
 Is it frustrating to be called a hairdresser?

-The notion of ‘category’ is something I’ve never been interested in – not in any respect.
+BR: The notion of ‘category’ is something I’ve never been interested in – not in any respect.
 I don’t like classification.
 What I do is evolution: I have to be able to bring a certain freshness not only to what I do, but also to myself.
 It comes through me.